quixio/quix-docs/docs/create/create-topic.md

 # Create a topic

-Typically, when you deply a configured service, topics will be created automatically for you, with default settings.
+Typically, when you deploy a configured service, topics will be created automatically for you, with default settings.
 However, you can create topics manually and configure the topic settings.

 To create a topic:

-1. On the right-hand main menu, click `Topics`.
+1. On the left-hand main menu, click `Topics`.
 2. In the top right of the screen click `+ New topic`.
 The `New topic` dialog is displayed:

     ![New topic dialog](../images/new-topic-dialog.png)

 3. Give your topic a suitable name.
-4. If you want to set some specific parameters for the topic, click `Advanced settings` to display the panel with configurable parameters for your broker.
+4. If you want to set some specific parameters for the topic, click `Advanced settings` to display the panel with [configurable parameters](#advanced-settings) for your broker.
 5. Once you've configured your topic, click `Create`.

 The system will then create the topic, which might take a few moments.